hasithaa/bal.tips/content.en/docs/expressions/_index.md

 ---
 title: "Expressions"
-description: Ballerina Language Expression Reference Guide date : 2023-01-01 weight : 60
+description: Ballerina has a variety of expressions that are used to describe values, operations, and computations. date : 2023-01-01 weight : 6000
 bookToc: false
 bookCollapseSection : true
 ---

+# List of expressions

+Ballerina has a variety of expressions that are used to describe values, operations, and computations.

 {{< section >}}